 Going back to the goal of increasing your Facebook Likes, we can easily tack on Facebook Likes, Audience Growth, and Visits as relevant KPIs.
 Your SMART goal also sets an appropriate timeline for reaching your target KPI growth—in the earlier example, we want to generate 1,000 Likes in three months.

-Just remember than when choosing KPIs for your marketing plan, focus on the metrics within your control.
+Just remember that when choosing KPIs for your plan, focus on the metrics within your control.

 KPIs like bounce rate, which Google refers to as the “percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server,” seem bad but aren’t necessarily so, if you think about it.

 For example, a user can visit your site, find the information they’re looking for, and leave right after.
 There’s nothing wrong with that, which is why tracking your bounce rate can sometimes be an exercise in futility.

 3. Create buyer personas